-Since the publication of the Social Investment Task Force report in April 2010 the concept and practice of sustainable social investment has gathered momentum and now sits high up on the political agenda in the UK and around the world.
+Since the publication of the Social Investment Task Force report (SITF) in 2010 the concept and practice of sustainable social investment has gathered momentum and now sits high up on the political agenda in the UK and around the world.

 Cross-party commitment and strong business support has seen the evolution of some innovative collaborations where government, private investors, charities and social enterprises have joined forces to identify and tackle some of the toughest social challenges of our time – including youth unemployment, homelessness and financial exclusion.

-Back in 2010 the SITF recommended the creation of new tools to deliver social change through financial instruments such as the Social Impact Bond (SIB) – a form of social investment where charities are paid on the basis of their substantive impact and where returns to investors are directly linked to the positive social outcomes the charity secures.
+Back then the SITF recommended the creation of new tools to deliver social change through financial instruments such as the Social Impact Bond (SIB) – a form of social investment where charities are paid on the basis of their substantive impact and where returns to investors are directly linked to the positive social outcomes the charity secures.

 Fast forward five years since the SITF report and ThinkForward’s social impact bond is now one of the first in the world to successfully complete.
 By transforming the lives of over a thousand of the most disengaged young people in London, investors in ThinkForward’s programme have reaped a financial return.